Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

 USERNAME="YourGithubUsername"
 ```

 * Finally, you need to add a personal access token.
 To do this you need to go to developer settings in the Github settings page.
 Then go to personal access tokens section and create a new token.
 You need to click the first box "repo", the box below that called "write:packages", the the box called "read:packages" and click create.
-Add your token to the TOKEN variable on line 52.
+Add your token to the string on line 59 where it says "AddYourTokenHere".
 ```bash
 curl -H 'Authorization: token AddYourTokenHere' https://api.github.com/user/repos -d "$NEWVAR"
 ```